ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/google_oauth.md

  * Figure out how to pull the client ID and secret out of the .json file using Python's json module from the Python Standard Library.
  * Add the .json file to .gitignore so that our private client ID and private client secret are not made public.
  * Move the .json file over to the server with FileZilla.
- * Create a ```college_id.json``` file and move it over to the server with FileZilla
+ * Create a ```college_id.json``` file and move it over to the server with FileZilla.
  * Modify the ```jupyterhub_config.py``` file.
 Add Google authentication to our JupyterHub configuration.
  * On the server, ```pip``` install **oauthenticator** into the virtual environment that runs JupyterHub.
  * Restart JupyterHub and login with a Google username and password.
- * Use the JuputerHub admin and the terminal to see the new user JupyterHub added to our server
+ * Use the JuputerHub admin and the terminal to see the new user JupyterHub created.

 ## Next Steps